+Problem

-Problem Possible causes/consequences and Solutions On vehicles with steer- ing wheel buttons, the speed cannot be set when cruise control is activated.
-The display is showing a message of high priority and cannot therefore show a change in speed. ▶ Proceed as instructed by the message in the display. ▶ Deactivate cruise control
+Possible causes/consequences and ► Solutions

+On vehicles with steering wheel buttons, the speed cannot be set when cruise control is activated.
+The display shows a high-priority message.
+Thus a change in speed is not possible.

+- ▶ Proceed as instructed by the message in the display. - Deactivate cruise control